hidalgocespedes/eth_generic_Filter/README.md

 ```

-You will get a json with with the events that pass the filter.
+You will get a json with the events that pass the filter.

 # Parameters